chseidl/sdse_students/README.md

 &nbsp;

 ## Setup of project 2
-Project is larger and more sophisticated than Project 1.
+Project 2 is larger and more sophisticated than Project 1.
 Therefore, we manage its otherwise extremely tedious installation and setup process with the software project management tool [Apache Maven](https://maven.apache.org/).

-Basically, you have two options for setting up the project to then start developing on it, i.e., by installing Maven directly into your IDE or by simply using the command line (no installation required).
+Basically, you have two options for setting up the project to then start working on it, i.e., by (1) installing Maven directly into your IDE or by (2) simply using the command line (no further preparation required).

 Which option you choose is up to you, although one could argue that the IDE route will speed up your development process slightly.